Sign InTry Free

 This document introduces how to create a simple Kubernetes cluster and use it to deploy a basic test TiDB cluster using TiDB Operator.

-You can follow these steps to deploy TiDB Operator and a TiDB cluster:
+To deploy TiDB Operator and a TiDB cluster, follow these steps:

-You can watch the following video (about 12 minutes) to learn how to get started with TiDB Operator.
+You can watch the following video (approximately 12 minutes) to learn how to get started with TiDB Operator.

-This section describes two ways to create a simple Kubernetes cluster.
+This section describes two methods for creating a simple Kubernetes cluster.
 After creating a Kubernetes cluster, you can use it to test TiDB clusters managed by TiDB Operator.
-Choose whichever best matches your environment.
+Choose the method that best suits your environment.

 Alternatively, you can deploy a Kubernetes cluster on Google Kubernetes Engine on Google Cloud using the Google Cloud Shell.